Yernagate: Topography

 Though recent Ordnance Survey maps depict the site of Yernagate's Nap as being a small deciduous wood to the south of Little Linford Inclosure, according the maps of the 18th and 19th centuries it is actually a circular Bronze Age earthwork, and located on a small hill within Little Linford.

+In popular culture

+Renamed Yerna, the giant was also a character in a 2025 play by Kit Miles.